 Moisture can quickly compromise an aid’s functionality by hindering good sound output, among other mechanical issues.

 So the clients are always wary that using the devices during exercise could damage them.

 Modern hearing aids have superior capabilities that support active lifestyles.
-If you are often hitting the gym, going for a walk or run, or even playing a sports, you don’t have to worry about the impact your hearing aids will have during the activities.
+If you often hit the gym, go for a walk or run, or even play sports, you don’t have to worry about the impact your hearing aids will have during the activities.

 Why Is Wearing Hearing Aids While Exercising Important?